|Overall Rating||Pretty Good|

 Jones Lone Wolf 2019 - 2018 Review by The Good Ride

 The Jones Lone Wolf is the exact opposite of the mellow short/fat turny snow surfers out there.
 The board is big, has fangs and wants an aggressive rider on it at all times or it will turn on you.
 It feels very gunny and really likes powerful driving turns and it’s not that slashy super off the tail mellow kind of ride like I thought it was.
-That’s not good or bad but just want to set the expectation level for you, like I did with before marrying my wife.
+That’s not good or bad but just want to set the expectation level for you, as I did with before marrying my wife.

 The 2019 Jones Lone Wolf has some slight tweaks to the core and they added a carbon fiber weave to it.
 It’s going to have a little more longevity in flex, a little less clown shoe effect in the nose and have a slightly more dynamic feel underfoot.
 That being said it’s still going to be very much like the 2018 review below.